Ōkunoshima: History

 When World War II ended, documents concerning the plant were burned and Allied Occupation Forces disposed of the gas either by dumping, burning, or burying it.
 People were told to be silent about the project, and several decades would pass before victims from the plant were given government aid for treatment.
-In 1988, the Ōkunoshima Poison Gas Museum was opened.
+The manufacture of chemical weapons on the island did not become public knowledge until the 1980s.